danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

   <figcaption>The Lambda function stops executing after about 6 seconds.</figcaption>
 </figure>

-The logs tell us that FFmpeg is executing, but that it doesn't complete!
+The logs tell us that FFmpeg is executing (hooray!), but that it doesn't complete (booo!).
 In the middle of the transcoding process the logs just say "END", and on the final line we see that the Lambda had a duration of `6006.17 ms`.

 What's happening?
-Our Lambda function takes "too long" to finish executing.
-By default the Lambda has a timeout of 6 seconds (at the time of this writing it can be set to a maximum value of <a href="https://docs.aws.amazon.com/lambda/latest/dg/limits.html" target="_blank" rel="noopener noreferrer">900 seconds</a>).
+The Lambda function takes "too long" to finish executing--by default Lambda has a timeout of 6 seconds (at the time of this writing it can be set to a maximum of <a href="https://docs.aws.amazon.com/lambda/latest/dg/limits.html" target="_blank" rel="noopener noreferrer">900 seconds</a>).

-In other words, because of the default timeout, after 6 seconds our Lambda is still not done transcoding and AWS _terminates_ it.
-Therefore we must optimize our Lambda function!
+In other words, because of the default timeout, after 6 seconds the Lambda function is still not done transcoding, and AWS _terminates_ it.
+Therefore we must optimize the Lambda function!

-### 6. Optimizing the Lambda function
+### 6. Optimize the Lambda function

-First lets just set the timeout to a larger value (for example 3 minutes) so we can see how long it would actually take to complete the transcoding process:
+First lets just set the timeout to a larger value (for example 180 seconds) so we can see how long it would actually take to complete the transcoding process:

 ```yml
 service: audio-transcoder